digital-fabric/polyphony/README.md

 ```

 `Supervisor` - a class used to control one or more `Coprocess`s.
 It can be used
-to start, stop and restart multiple coprocesss.
+to start, stop and restart multiple coprocesses.
 A supervisor can also be
-used for awaiting the completion of multiple coprocesss.
+used for awaiting the completion of multiple coprocesses.
 It is usually started
 using `Kernel.supervise`:

 ```ruby